JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 |     5     |    74    |                 15                |
 |     6     |    19    |                 4                 |

-*DAG for the meshlet mesh in Bevy v0.14.*
+*DAG for the bunny meshlet mesh in Bevy v0.14.*

 | LOD Level | Meshlets | Meshlets With 128 Triangles (full) |
 |:---------:|:--------:|:----------------------------------:|